Post-war Russo-Georgian crisis in 2008–2009: 20-30 April 2009

 On 20 April, Dmitry Rogozin announced that Russia would not participate in a NATO-Russia meeting of the Chiefs of the General Staff scheduled on 7 May if NATO did not cancel the exercises in Georgia.
 The US State Department stated that NATO had been discussing the planned exercises with Russia for several months.
 Russian ambassador to the United States Sergey Kislyak declared on 21 April that the NATO "did not draw the right conclusions" from the war in August 2008 and the NATO exercises "reinforces the Georgian government's feeling" that Georgia would become a NATO member no matter what.
 On 24 April 2009, Vladimir Zhirinovsky noted at the Duma session that Georgian base of Vaziani, where NATO exercises would be held, was Russian-built, and said that the Collective Security Treaty Organization (ODKB) military bases would be occupied by NATO forces in 15-20 years into the future.
 Zhirinovsky said that despite Russian solidarity with Armenian refugees during the Armenian genocide, now Armenia wanted to join NATO.
 Semyon Bagdasarov criticized Russia's ODKB ally Armenia for participating in the NATO exercises directed against Russia, South Ossetia and Abkhazia.

-On 21 April 2009, the South Ossetian authorities arrested two OSCE observers for "for illegal crossing of the South Ossetia's border" near Nikozi and later freed them.
+On 21 April 2009, the South Ossetian authorities arrested two OSCE observers "for illegal crossing of the South Ossetia's border" near Nikozi and later freed them.

 On 22 April 2009, Georgian Reintegration Minister Temur Iakobashvili alleged that hungry Russian soldiers in South Ossetia were begging for food.

 Automatic firearms fire was reported on the administrative border between Georgia and South Ossetia.
 Both sides accused each other for the incident.

 On 24 April 2009, Boris Nemtsov, opposition Mayoral candidate for Sochi, criticized the decision of the election commission of Sochi to allow voting in Sochi for the residents of Abkhazia with Russian passports as electoral fraud.
 No resident of Abkhazia voted in Sochi on 26 April.

 On 27 April 2009, leader of the Communist Party of the Russian Federation Gennady Zyuganov proposed to hold referendums on joining Abkhazia and South Ossetia with Russia.

 On 29 April 2009, Luc Van den Brande declared that Russia was not fulfilling the demands of the Parliamentary Assembly of the Council of Europe, such as withdrawal of the recognition of South Ossetia and withdrawal of the Russian forces from South Ossetia.

 On 30 April 2009, Russian president Medvedev signed agreements with presidents of Abkhazia and South Ossetia to deploy Russian border guards on the borders of these republics.
 NATO criticized the treaties as violation of the ceasefire agreements.
 The Russian Foreign Ministry stated that NATO's criticism of the treaties as violation of the ceasefire agreements was surprising because "Russia has not signed any ceasefire agreements with anyone in this area".
 The United States also criticized Russia.
 On 1 May 2009, the Border Service of the Federal Security Service of the Russian Federation assumed control of South Ossetia's borders.